Head to PBS Learning Media for a great QuickTime video and some background information on centripetal force, courtesy of the PBSKids program ZOOM.

 If you are a bit fuzzy on Newton's and Einstein's theories of gravity, this short video from NOVA explains it clearly.

 Gravity Lesson Plans!

-HotChalk has a great lesson plan for understanding gravity similar to the experiment that Galileo did from the Leaning Tower of Pisa.
+HotChalk has a great lesson plan for understanding gravity, similar to the experiment that Galileo did from the Leaning Tower of Pisa.
 Watch Galileo's classic experiment re-enacted in this BBC video.